Film editing

-The second dimension is the rhythmic relationship between shot A and shot B. The duration of each shot, determined by the number of frames or length of film, contributes to the overall rhythm of the film.
+The second dimension is the rhythmic relationship between sequential shots.
+The duration of each shot, determined by the number of frames or length of film, contributes to the overall rhythm of the film.
 The filmmaker has control over the editing rhythm by adjusting the length of shots in relation to each other.
 Shot duration can be used to create specific effects and emphasize moments in the film.
 For example, a brief flash of white frames can convey a sudden impact or a violent moment.
 On the other hand, lengthening or adding seconds to a shot can allow for audience reaction or to accentuate an action.
 The length of shots can also be used to establish a rhythmic pattern, such as creating a steady beat or gradually slowing down or accelerating the tempo.

-The third dimension is the spatial relationship between shot A and shot B. Editing allows the filmmaker to construct film space and imply a relationship between different points in space.
+The third dimension is the spatial relationship between shots.
+Editing allows the filmmaker to construct film space and imply a relationship between different points in space.
 The filmmaker can juxtapose shots to establish spatial holes or construct a whole space out of component parts.
 For example, the filmmaker can start with a shot that establishes a spatial hole and then follow it with a shot of a part of that space, creating an analytical breakdown.

-The final dimension that an editor has control over is the temporal relation between shot A and shot B. Editing plays a crucial role in manipulating the time of action in a film.
+The final dimension that an editor has control over is the temporal relation between shots.
+Editing plays a crucial role in manipulating the time of action in a film.
 It allows filmmakers to control the order, duration, and frequency of events, thus shaping the narrative and influencing the audience's perception of time.
 Through editing, shots can be rearranged, flashbacks and flash-forwards can be employed, and the duration of actions can be compressed or expanded.
 The main point is that editing gives filmmakers the power to control and manipulate the temporal aspects of storytelling in film.

-Between graphic, rhythmic, spatial, and temporal relationships between two shots, an editor has various ways to add a creative element to the film, and enhance the overall viewing experience.
+Between graphic, rhythmic, spatial, and temporal relationships between two shots, an editor has various ways to add a creative element to the film and enhance the overall viewing experience.